storj/storj/docs/blueprints/linux-setup.md

 - - adapt the Makefile to ease packaging:
     - add a `make install` target should be added.
 It would copy the binaries to the right directories (typically /usr/local/bin).
 It should be configurable with a destination directory DESTDIR so that `make install DESTDIR=dir` installs the binary into `dir/usr/local/bin` and a configuration template `config.yaml` in `/etc/storagenode`.
     - add a `clean` target that removes the binaries (the target name does not have to be `clean`)
+    - `deb` target that builds the package with the right version (should be equal to the version of the binary).
     - add a `storagenode-test` target that will test the installation
 - write a Linux installation and auto-update contributor guide
 - modify the `debian/rules` file to embed the binaries and temporarly embed a `config.yaml` file in.